 5) Praia Da Norte (Nazare)

 Welcome to the community of Faja, the northern part of Portugal.
-Praia da Norte, located in Nazare, is one of the most westerly parts of Europe, a world-class spot known for its huge swells of energia e ferocidade (power and ferocity).
+Praia da Norte, located in Nazaré, is one of the most westerly parts of Europe, a world-class spot known for its huge swells of energia e ferocidade (power and ferocity).
 Right off its coastline is the biggest underwater ravine in all of Europe, Nazare Canyon.
 Now, you mix that with huge gusts of winds streaming across the Atlantic, and a rising swell – you will have some of the most monstrous waves leading up to nearly 100 feet tall.
-This wave offers a heart pumping, blood rushing sensation and is meant only for those that have a true respect for Mother Nature.
+This wave offers a heart-pumping, blood-rushing sensation and is meant only for those that have true respect for Mother Nature.

-With tons of lodging and surf camps in almost every city, and hundreds of beaches with waves for every level and person, Portugal is definitely on the top of my list of the best destinations to learn the art of surfing.
+With lodging and surf camps in almost every city and hundreds of beaches with waves for every level and person, Portugal is definitely at the top of my list of the best destinations to learn the art of surfing.
 Muito bom altas ondas (amazing epic waves), secluded unspoiled spots, old cities, fisherman villages, rocky edged cliffs and blue skies, there is always an awesome spot you can find.
 At any time and during any season, people come here for a sunny vacation and many of them leave nearly transformed: waiting, wishing and frothing for more waves.